 Flicker Drive

-A Note On Flicker Drive
+Introduction: A Note On Flicker Drive

 This creative visioning of the human brain has evolved over aeons of sitting around fires in dim flickering light while drifting in and out of dream-like hypnagogic states of deep feeling and emotion.
-The traumas, triumphs and tribulations of tribal life were played out and resolved in the hallucinatory visions of our ancestors’ fire-gazing.
-The human brain has evolved to journey into other worlds in an ambience of flickering light.
-Flicker drives the natural evolution of the human brain on its journey towards enlightenment.
+Before the industrial revolution and the advent of artificial lighting, much more of life was spent in dim twilight zones of liminality.
+Research into hypnagogia shows that the visioning so induced in twilight states has both healing functions and creative functions.
+The traumas, triumphs and tribulations of tribal life wwould ahve been played out and resolved in the hallucinatory visions of our ancestors’ fire-gazing.

 Here’s the rest of ‘A Note on Flicker Drive’.
 It’s all right as far as it goes but it doesn’t tell you what it’s like to flicker: you hit the switch that disappears you and if everything goes all right you reappear somewhere else.